AgnieszkaMucha/ProbabilityStatistics/index.md

-## AGH University of Science and Technology Krakow, Poland
+## AGH University of Krakow, Poland
 # Introduction to probability, statistics, and data handling

 ### Lectures